Tanami

 An assessment of population growth drivers in Tanami reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Tanami's population was around 3,440 as of Nov 2025.
-This showed an increase of 601 people (21.2%) since the 2021 Census, which reported a population of 2,839 people.
-The change was inferred from the estimated resident population of 3,382 from the ABS as of June 2024 and an additional 20 validated new addresses since the Census date.
-This resulted in a population density ratio of 0.00 persons per square kilometer.
-Tanami's growth of 21.2% since the 2021 census exceeded both the national average (8.9%) and the state average, indicating it as a region with significant growth.
-Natural growth contributed approximately 80.0% of overall population gains during recent periods.
+Tanami's population, as of Feb 2026, is approximately 3440.
+This figure represents an increase of 601 people, a rise of 21.2% since the 2021 Census which reported a population of 2839.
+The change was inferred from the estimated resident population of 3382 in June 2024 and an additional 20 validated new addresses since the Census date.
+This results in a population density ratio of 0 persons per square kilometer, indicating ample space per person.
+Tanami's growth rate of 21.2% since the 2021 census surpassed the national average of 9.9%, positioning it as a regional growth leader.
+Natural growth contributed approximately 80% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends project an above median growth for Australian non-metropolitan areas.
-The area is expected to increase by 470 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 12.0% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimates, AreaSearch applies growth rates by age cohort as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population projections indicate an above median growth for Australian non-metropolitan areas.
+The area is expected to expand by 470 persons to 2041, reflecting a total increase of 12% over the 17-year period.

 Frequently Asked Questions - Population